andreaira261/employees-sql-analysis/README.md

 # Employees SQL Challenge

 ## Overview
-In this assignment, we designed an ERD and table schemas to represent the data in the data modeling phase.
-During the data engineering process, we used SQL to translate the table schemas into database structures.
-Finally, we analyzed the data to extract valuable insights about employees, departments, and their relationships.
+In this assignment, a research project was conducted to analyze the individuals employed at a company during the 1980s and 1990s.
+An Entity Relationship Diagram (ERD) and table schemas were designed to represent the data in the data modeling phase.
+During the data engineering process, SQL was employed to translate the table schemas into database structures.
+Finally, the data was analyzed to extract valuable insights about employees, departments, and their relationships.

 ## Languages/ Tools:
 - Quick DBD